Loremaster/Loremaster.github.io/source/_posts/2014-02-24-enlarge-your-capistrano.markdown

 end
 {% endcodeblock %}

-After that you should add some settings to be able to send mail.
+After that you should add some settings to be able to send mails.
 Here is example for gmail:

 {% codeblock config/deploy.rb lang:ruby %}
 set :notifier_mail_options, {